-Failure to pay taxes due
+Failure to pay on time (late payment)

-Failure to pay correct estimated tax
+Failure to pay correct estimated tax return

-- Penalty: The IRS calculates penalties for missed estimated tax payments.
+- Penalty: The IRS calculates penalties for missed estimated tax return payments.
 The IRS bases the penalties on the number of days late and multiplies by the current interest rate.

 Early distribution on an IRA

+Penalties for failing to pay the tax owed can add up.
 Many taxpayers don’t realize that there are penalty relief options that can save you money.
 Here are a few to consider.

 You’re eligible if you’ve had no penalties for the prior three tax years.
 You must also have filed all returns or an extension and paid or arranged to pay taxes due.